 By now, you probably use a calendar to keep track of weekly appointments and meetings.
 Grad school requires taking a long term perspective on time.
 Use a yearly, monthly, and weekly calendar.

 - Year Scale.
 It's difficult to keep track of today and remember what needs to be done in 6 months.
 Long term deadlines for financial aid, conference submission, and grant proposals creep up quickly!
+Don't find yourself surprised to realize that your comprehensive exams are in a few weeks.
 Plan at least 2 years ahead with a yearly calendar, divided into months.
 Add all long term deadlines on this calendar.

 - Month Scale.
 Your monthly calendar should include all paper deadlines, test dates, and appointments so that you can plan ahead.
 Add self-imposed deadlines for completing long term projects like papers.